 Requirements: At least 33 credits of course work, an internship and passing an exit examination.
 Credits are selected from an approved menu of courses: minimum of nine credits in core curriculum options, minimum of eight credits in specialized microbiology courses (laboratory or research experience), minimum of five credits in laboratory courses and minimum of seven credits in professional master’s cohort courses (communication skills, Frontiers seminars, business practices, internship).
-Students are also required to take GRAD 5900 when taught as Professional Writing and Communication; MCB 5490; and two credits of MCB 5491.
-Courses are periodically modified to reflect new offerings or changing scientific emphasis.
 In special circumstances the Advisory Committee may waive some of these requirements.

 Core Curriculum Course Options.
 A minimum of nine credits from MCB 4601, 5001, 5217, 5240, 5426, 5471, 5621, 5679, 5699; or another course with prior approval from the Microbial Systems Analysis Program Director.